gamesbook/protograf/docs/source/core_shapes.rst

       - *angle_width* - determines the coverage i.e. the "width" of the
         Sector; in all these cases it is 43 |deg|

-      Each sector in this example is drawn at a different *angle*.
+      Each Sector in this example is drawn at a different *angle_start*.
       This represents a "virtual" centre-line extending through the sector, outwards from the centre of the enclosing "virtual" circle.
 ===== ======